 - Counselor preparation involves a great deal of self-exploration and discovery.
 How will you manage your personal and professional boundaries in this process?

 - What distinguishes you from other candidates for the counselor education program?

 The Athens-based program permits full-time enrollment in residence at Ohio University, and an I-20 may be issued based on admission to this program.

-Complete a minimum of 60 semester hours as follows:
+Complete 60 credit hours as follows: